Rafael Maluenda: Early career

-From 1906 until 1909, Maluenda was Secretary of Comissions for the Faculty of Humanities at the University of Chile, working under José Toribio Medina.
+From 1906 until 1909, Maluenda was Secretary of Commissions for the Faculty of Humanities at the University of Chile, working under José Toribio Medina.
 Also in 1906, he began writing short stories and plays for the magazine Zig-Zag.
 In 1909, Maluenda published his first book, Escenas de la vida campesina, a collection of short stories.
 These included "No Pancho", a revised version of "Rebelión"; "En el rodeo," which he had previously read aloud in sessions at the Ateneo de Santiago; and "El gañan", which won first place in a literary competition organized by the journal Letras y Ciencias Sociales (from Tucumán, Argentina) and directed by Ricardo Jaimes Freyre.
 In 1911, he became editor for Zig-Zag and El Diario Ilustrado; he gained the latter job after examining the University of Chile's budget and discovering that the rector and subsecretary of instruction were embezzling.
 Also in 1911, one of his short stories won a national short story contest organized to celebrate the republic's centenary.
 In 1912, he translated Karin Michaelis's novel The Dangerous Age and Henri Bernstein's play The Claw from French into Spanish, and in 1913, wrote the plays La suerte, La esfinge, and Ibrahim Bey.

 In 1914, Maluenda married Teresa Merino Feliú, with whom he would bear three children, and moved to Chillán, where he founded the newspaper El Día and took charge of the local theater, organizing the seasons of touring theater companies.
 In 1915, he wrote La Pachacha, and in 1916, published Venidos a menos.
 On 25 December 1916, he became director of La Discusión.
 In 1918, he left this job and returned to Santiago.
 There he collaborated with the magazine Sucesos, publishing a series of short stories that would later become the 1937 collection Colmena urbana.
 In 1919, he was asked by Arturo Alessandri to lead the journalism campaign for his 1920 presidential candidacy, for which he wrote a page in El Mercurio.
 Its founder, Agustín Edwards Mac-Clure, was so impressed with Maluenda that he hired him permanently.
 Maluenda wrote the newspaper's "Day to Day" section, which included political commentaries, essays, short stories, and literary criticism.